Upgrading to an AGM Car Battery – Benefits: Tips for a Smooth Switch

 1. Check Charging System Compatibility

-AGM batteries prefer a slightly higher charging voltage (around 14.4–14.8V).
-Make sure your alternator and voltage regulator are in good health.
+AGM batteries require precise voltage regulation.
+It prefers a slightly lower charging voltage range than flooded traditional batteries~ 14.4V.
+Ensure that your alternator and voltage regulator are in good health.
 In older cars, consider upgrading to a charger that supports AGM mode.
+Overcharging AGM batteries will shorten battery life .

 2. Match the Size & Specs